TanyaIgnatenko/React-Redux-Training/README.md

 ## Use
-For development run
+For development build run

 ```
 npm start
 ```

-For production run
+For production build run

 ```
 npm run build